quang-do-se/aws-certs/devops/tmp/study.md

 - Can have `CloudWatch Alarms` for tracking service limit susage (Paid option)

-- Can only refresh every 5 minutes and need to be triggered by API `refresh-trusted-advisor-check`.
+- Can only refresh checks/reports every 5 minutes and need to be triggered by an API `refresh-trusted-advisor-check`.
+  - Trusted Advisor checks are updated only **weekly**.
+Consequently, there must be a function to refresh the Trusted Advisor checks if these checks are to be used to evaluate **more frequently than weekly**.

 - `AWS Trusted Advisor` provides guidance for **FIVE** check categories:
   - Cost optimization